-- For Officer Jay, being a cop was his dream job.
+- 580 For Officer Jay, being a cop was his dream job.
 But after three years, he began to experience panic attacks, insomnia, and nightmares.
 He kept his symptoms secret, afraid to show weakness.
-Social drinking was part of the culture where he worked, and he quickly turned to alcohol and prescription drugs to keep the nightmares at bay. - Although he had been exposed to traumatic events in the line of duty, Officer Jay had never been part of a critical incident stress debriefing.
+Social drinking was part of the culture where he worked, and he quickly turned to alcohol and prescription drugs to keep the nightmares at bay. - had never been part of a critical incident stress debriefing.
 Over time, his performance plummeted.
 Soon he faced misconduct charges.
 At his supervisor's insistence, Officer Jay contacted an external employee assistance provider and attended a less than satisfactory counselling session.
-He later entered into specialized treatment for PTSD. - Officer Jay was frustrated with the return-to-work process, which left him stuck at a desk.
+He later entered into specialized treatment for PTSD. - 582 Officer Jay was frustrated with the return-to-work process, which left him stuck at a desk.
 He believes police supervisors should be trained to recognize symptoms of operational stress injuries, and members should be ordered to attend mandatory psychological assessments if necessary.
 He told us he thought compulsory psychological assessments would assist in removing the stigma associated with operational stress injuries and help officers who may not even be aware that they are experiencing symptoms.